flexycode/CCINCOML_EXERCISES_COM23P/README.md

 - Added breakdown and documentation
 - Included user profile page
 - Added some python script just for fun and to know if my programm and algorithm is executing properly
+- Added blackjack_strategy_algorithm.txt to explain my overall concept about the algorithm in Blackjack

 ### Changed
 - Refactored my flow chart